Harrison Bader Player Props: Yankees vs. White Sox

 Harrison Bader At The Plate

-- Bader has 10 doubles, two triples, seven home runs and eight walks while batting .260.
+- Bader is hitting .261 with 10 doubles, two triples, seven home runs and nine walks.

-- In 32.3% of his games this year, Bader has had at least one RBI.
-He's picked up more than one in 19.4% and driven in three or more of his team's runs in three contests.
+- Bader has an RBI in 20 of 63 games this year, with multiple RBI in 12 of them.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 27 of 62 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.